Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

 Anthony Davis Insights vs. the Grizzlies

-- This season, Anthony Davis has made 9.7 field goals per game, which adds up to 15.4% of his team's total makes.

-- Davis' opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Davis' opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- On defense, the Grizzlies have allowed 113 points per contest, which is 11th-best in the NBA.

-- On the boards, the Grizzlies are ranked 21st in the league, giving up 44.4 rebounds per game.
+- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the league.

-- In terms of assists, the Grizzlies are 26th in the NBA, giving up 26.4 per contest.
+- In terms of assists, the Grizzlies have allowed 26.4 per game, 26th in the NBA.

-- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.
+- Allowing 13 made 3-pointers per contest, the Grizzlies are the 25th-ranked team in the NBA.

 Anthony Davis vs. the Grizzlies